feluxe/sty/docs/_sources/docs/customizing.rst.txt

 ``set_style`` method
 ~~~~~~~~~~~~~~~~~~~~

-Each register-object has a mehtod called ``set_style``, with it you can add or change styles for a register-object:
+Each register-object has a method called ``set_style``, with it you can add or change styles for a register-object:

 .. literalinclude:: ../../tests/docs/customizing.py
    :language: py